jpx13/duco-miners/README.md

 1. Enter in your DUCO username.

 ## Extra
+Thanks tpo dansinclair25 for his initial work !

 Feel free to fork and edit this as you see fit.

-If you like this and would like to donate some DUCO to me, my wallet username is `dansinclair25`.
+If you like this and would like to donate some DUCO to him, his wallet username is `dansinclair25`, if you want to give some ducos to me, my wallet name is 'discopepereland'